 📊 Content Area Weightings

 The musculoskeletal system is the largest content area on the NPTE.
 This makes sense—it's the bread and butter of physical therapy practice.
-You can expect approximately 55-70 questions from this category.
+You can expect approximately 44-54 scored items (24-30% of the scored exam) from this category.

 High-Yield Topics